-Returning to therapy in person?
+Returning to Therapy in Person?

 What to know about the transition from telehealth to therapy IRL

-It may feel hard to believe that we entered the COVID-19 pandemic over three years ago.
+It may be hard to believe that we entered the COVID-19 pandemic three years ago.
 It seemed to happen overnight.
 Gone were the days of getting ready, timing a commute, and trying not to spill our coffees as we ran to the train.
 Our normally in-person society quickly shifted to a virtual world, attending meetings in our pajamas, maybe from our childhood bedrooms or our kitchen counters, with dogs barking and children playing in the background, all while trying to figure out how to navigate Zoom, some of us for the very first time.

-Providers were faced with a major learning curve when we had to frantically make our in-person interventions virtual, though our creativity expanded the world of mental health into one that is more accessible, flexible, and in some ways more human, as we all experienced a community and global traumatic event together.
+Providers were faced with a significant learning curve when we had to frantically make our in-person interventions virtual, though our creativity expanded the world of mental health into one that is more accessible, flexible, and in some ways more human, as we all experienced a community and global traumatic event together.
+Although the world has now primarily settled into a more recognizable routine, complete with commutes longer than those from our beds to our desks and back again and meetings with people we can see from the neck down, healthcare, and mental healthcare especially, continues to operate predominantly via telehealth.

-Although the world has now largely settled into a more recognizable routine, complete with commutes longer than those from our beds to our desks and back again and meetings with people we can actually see from the neck down, healthcare, and mental healthcare especially, continues to operate predominantly via telehealth.
-Telehealth has increased accessibility to providers and has allowed for therapy to reach clients near and far.
-The American Psychological Association (APA, 2021) reported a near 50% increase in adults ages 18-64 regularly attending therapy sessions.
-However, there remains a need and a desire for services to also be available in person, furthering the depth of the therapeutic relationship.
+Telehealth has increased accessibility to providers and allowed therapy to reach clients near and far.
+The American Psychological Association (APA, 2021) reported a nearly 50% increase in adults ages 18-64 regularly attending therapy sessions.
+However, there remains a need and a desire for services to be available in person, furthering the depth of the therapeutic relationship.

 Ask your therapist what to expect.